saptarshibasu/cassandra-study/README.md

 ### Batch

 * Batches are used to atomically execute multiple CQL statements - either all will fail or all will succeed
+* Only modification statements (INSERT, UPDATE, or DELETE) may be included in a batch
 * One common use case is to keep multiple denormalized tables containing the same data in sync
 * Batches are by default logged unless all the mutations within a given batch target a single partition
 * Batched mutations on a single partition provide both atommicity  and isolation
 * With batched mutations on more than one partition, we get only atomicity and NOT isolation (which means we may see partial updates at a certain point in time, but all the updates will be eventually made)
 * Batched updates on a single partition is the only scenario where UNLOGGED batch is default and recommended
 * Batched updates on multiple partitions may hit a lot of nodes and therefore should be used with caution
+* Counter modifications are only allowed within a special form of batch known as a counter batch.
+A counter batch can only contain counter modifications.
 * The steps of logged batch execution
   * The co-ordinator node sends a copy of the batch called batchlog to two other nodes for redundance
   * The co-ordinator node then executes all the statements in the batch